Login Register Help

 • Aggressive behaviour or conduct, physical or verbal

-D. Complaint Against a Non-member
+D. Complaint against a non-member

 If a complaint is against a non-member of the Club, the complaint should be made in writing to the Junior Proctor of the University.

-© 2025 Cambridge University Yacht Club
+© 2026 Cambridge University Yacht Club

 If you have any questions, please email us